taublast/DrawnUi.Maui/README.md

 Layout supports `ItemTemplate` for most of layout types.

-For grid we have so useful feats like, intead of using `RowDefinitions="32,32,32,32"` you can just do i nice `DefaultRowDefinition="32"`.
+For grid we have so useful feats like, instead of using `RowDefinitions="32,32,32,32"` you can just do i nice `DefaultRowDefinition="32"`.

 Some differences from Xamarin.Forms/Maui to notice: